 Next, I asked her how many clients we're talking about.
-She told me she had about 1,000 clients.
-That meant we were now talking about approximately 200 people she knew would buy more insurance if she offered it to them.
-Yet she had never tried to make that sale.
+She told me she has about 1,000 clients.
+If we do the math, we're now talking about approximately 200 people she knows who would buy more insurance if she offered it to them.
+Yet she's never tried to make that sale.

 Why?

 What's going on here?

 I started thinking of real-world examples I could give her where this kind of strategy works well.
 Best Buy instantly came to mind.
 If you've ever bought a new camera or computer at Best Buy, you know they offer (and make a great deal of money on) third-party warranties.
-But it's not their "sales people" who offer this-it's the cashier who asks if you want extra protection for your new phone, camera, or computer.
+But it's not their "salespeople" who offer this-it's the cashier who asks if you want extra protection for your new phone, camera, or computer.
 Best Buy has the art of offering warranties down to a science.
 The cashier gives you three options, none of which are, "I don't want to buy a warranty."
 This is the model more producers need to use.
 So why don't they?